 Easy to scoop and pour from

-May need to order additional pieces beyond set to accommodate pantry items
+May need to order additional pieces beyond set

 Lid may be difficult to clean

 When organizing your pantry is the end goal, a variety of sizes and compatibility are vital.
-The design of Rubbermaid Brilliance containers—available individually or as a set—offers a stackable line with airtight lids that latch in place and each has a slight rim that keeps the containers secure when stacked.
+The design of Rubbermaid Brilliance containers—available individually or as a set—offers a stackable line with airtight lids that latch in place, and each has a slight rim that keeps the containers secure when stacked.

 Our tester particularly appreciated the line's sturdy plastic construction, which is also odor- and stain-resistant, meaning storing something more potent won't come back to haunt you weeks later.
 Whether you use them for flour, snacks, or cereal, scooping and pouring are made easy by the design.
 They're even safe to store in the freezer.